kodoshi/flutter_1/README.md

 ## Backend

-Commands to start the Nodejs server in backend folder:
+Commands to start the Nodejs server in /backend folder:

 `npm install`